-I got around on a motorcycle during those early summers, and for a couple of winters, too.
-(I wouldn't recommend or repeat that part of my adventures!)
+I got around on a motorcycle for much of that time.
 No, not a Harley or a big Indian; I rode a tiny Honda CB200 that wasn't too much larger than a scooter.
 But I rode that little trike all over Vermont and upstate New York and the U.S. Midwest.
 I didn't have two nickels to rub together to get a car, so when I needed groceries I would bundle up and ride thirty miles to the grocery store to stock up - in January and February, too.
 Awful trips, cold and worrying about patches of ice and perpetually sliding towards the side of a crowned road.
 In better weather I rode that little motorcycle from Chicago up to the top of the Arrowhead on the North Shore of Lake Superior to work at the Park Service job.
 All my stuff - everything I owned - was in two backpacks, one in front of me on the gas tank and one strapped to my back the right way.
 That job was so far north that the nearest box-store shopping and movie theater were in Thunder Bay, Ontario.
 Drove that little Honda around up there, too.